rezaamini-ir/easypanel/docs/component-structure.md

 ### Validation
 Validation rules in EasyPanel components uses the [default validation in Laravel](https://laravel.com/docs/master/validation).
-To use validation you need to return an array with key and values in `validationRules()` method in CRUD component:
+To use validation you need to return an array with keys and values in `validationRules()` method in CRUD component:

 ```php
 public function validationRules()
 {